Kristen M. Frost

 Email: email@example.com | Download V-card

-Immediately after law school, Ms. Frost pursued a fellowship in international criminal law and human rights in Siracusa, Italy, at the International Institute of Higher Studies in Criminal Sciences.
-She has used this experience to assist law students at the University of Colorado law school who participate in international law moot court competitions.
+Immediately after law school, Kristen pursued a fellowship in international criminal law and human rights in Siracusa, Italy, at the International Institute of Higher Studies in Criminal Sciences.
+Based on this experience she has assisted law students at universities around the world who participate in international law moot court competitions.
 Kristen has also utilized this experience to advise clients about unique international law issues, such as international extradition matters.